-Parents and families have the primary role in their child's development.
-Your child's therapy team collaborates with the family to promote development and to implement an individualized intervention program for your child based on age and on areas of focus.
+Parents and families have a primary role in their child's development.
+Your child's therapy team should collaborate with your family to promote development and to implement an individualized intervention program for your child based on age and areas of focus.

-Families should be supported through coordination of services, advocacy, and assistance to enhance the development of their child.
-Families should ask the questions on how to coordinate therapy in day to day living for their child.
+Families should be supported through coordination of services, advocacy and assistance to enhance the development of their child.
+Families should also address the questions on how to coordinate therapy in day to day living for their child.